-Yunnan Youth Development Centre (YYDC) was founded in 2005 as a non-governmental organization with a mission to serve young people aged 6-24 through: (1) ‘civil education’ in basic life skills, citizenship as well as sexual and reproductive health (SRH), (2) advocacy and (3) volunteer-led experiential learning.
-YYDC implements its programs by training university student volunteers, empowering them to be directly involved in a range of activities to promote the development of other young people, especially those who are excluded.
-In 2016, the organization worked with 50 volunteers, and approximately a fifth of them is involved with YYDC for two or more years.
-In 2013, YYDC started a Youth Hostel outside of the city of Kunming as a social enterprise to offer rental space for social organizations, and generate revenue to fund its programs.
-In 2015, they had to move the hostel to a smaller site in Kunming city, because of challenges in its capacity utilisation.
-Founder and Executive Director Ms. Zhou Rong was trained as a lawyer and is highly reputed in the social sector in Yunnan, and in reproductive health education.
+Yunnan Peili Youth Development Centre (YYDC) was founded in 2005 as a non-governmental organisation with a mission to serve young people aged 6-24 through: (1) ‘civil education’ in basic life skills, citizenship as well as sexual and reproductive health and rights (SRHR), and (2) volunteer-led experiential learning.
+It has ample experience working with migrant workers’ children in Kunming city schools as well as with mainly left-behind children in rural schools outside Kunming.
+YYDC implements its programmes by training university student volunteers, empowering them to be directly involved in a range of activities to promote the development of other young people, especially those who are excluded.

-EMpower’s 5th grant to YYDC will provide sexual and reproductive health education to over 1,000 children and youth in urban and rural primary and junior high schools in and around Kunming.
-Interventions in schools will be conducted by its own staff as well as by prior trained university student volunteers and teachers.
-YYDC will also develop models on the reporting as well as the counselling/assistance process to victims of sexual harassment in schools to protect children better.
+EMpower’s 6th grant to YYDC will provide sexual and reproductive health and rights (SRHR) education to over 1,000 children and youth in urban and rural primary and junior high schools in and around Kunming.
+Interventions will be conducted by its own staff as well as by prior trained university student volunteers and teachers.
+YYDC will additionally collaborate with some social workers to support especially rural teachers weaker in capacities on SRHR education.
+It will also cooperate with the police to inform students and teachers about police procedures in case of sexual harassment/abuse in schools.